nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 What's nice about this project is that it's fairly inexpensive and doesn't involve sawing anything.
 I'm trying to keep out of my shop since it's 100+ almost every day.
 I've set up an impromptu art studio in my sunroom and have been enjoying being inside and learning something new.

 I got all of my supplies at Walmart in one fell swoop.
+I got a pack of five 16x20 canvases for around $15 which is great in case I really messed up.
+I decided I was going to make art for a wall in my living room and would use three of the canvases to fill the space.